Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across methods: Introduction

-As for the across method and its variant mentioned above, \cite{leyrat2019PropensityScoreAnalysis} point out that since the propensity score estimates obtained from these methods are not \textit{finer} \citep[in the sense of][]{rosenbaum1983CentralRolePropensity} than the full-data propensity score $e(X,Z):=\P(A=1\mid Z,X)$, it is not a balancing score and thus does not result in consistent $\tau$ estimation.
+As for the \textit{across} method and its variant mentioned above, \cite{leyrat2019PropensityScoreAnalysis} point out that since the propensity score estimates obtained from these methods are not \textit{finer} \citep[in the sense of][]{rosenbaum1983CentralRolePropensity} than the full-data propensity score $e(X,Z):=\P(A=1\mid Z,X)$, it is not a balancing score and thus does not result in consistent $\tau$ estimation.
 This is the best explanation we found in the literature on these methods.
-To grasp this, however, requires a good understanding of the seminal \cite{rosenbaum1983CentralRolePropensity} paper, which seems not common among applied researchers.
+To grasp this, however, requires a good understanding of the technical content of the seminal \cite{rosenbaum1983CentralRolePropensity} paper.